kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 This proposal intends to have `Host` instead of `Pod` as default value for the user namespace mode.
 The rationale behind this decision is that it avoids breaking existing workloads that don't work with user namespaces.
-We are aware that this decision has the drawback that pods that have the `userNamespaceMode` set will not have the security advantages of user namespaces but we consider it's more important to keep compatibility with previous workloads.
+We are aware that this decision has the drawback that pods that don't set the `userNamespaceMode` will not have the security advantages of user namespaces, however we consider it's more important to keep compatibility with previous workloads.

 ### Host Defaulting Mechanishm